 Although the movie is not directly about the politics or social issues of the period, they naturally blend into the narrative, including the Corpus Christi massacre, which left some 120 people dead.
 The black-and-white cinematography adds a touch of nostalgia.

 For whom?
 Roma is an interesting watch regardless of your level, and includes some indigenous languages spoken (Mixtec) in addition to Mexican Spanish.
 The decision to add Castilian subtitles sparked controversy among film amateurs and linguists, calling it patronizing, offensive and extremely provincial.
 We don’t have a stance here.
 But the movie is good.

 Bonus: Coco – Disney-Pixar (2017)

-“Recuérdame, y viviré para siempre” (“Remember me and you’ll live forever”).
+“Recuérdame, y viviré para siempre” (“Remember me and I’ll live forever”).
 With this quote in mind, it would be a crime to forget Coco, a Pixar film that spotlights the Mexican matriarch of the same name, on the verge of succumbing to dementia.

 The 95-minute movie pays tribute to Mexican culture, taking place during Día de los Muertos (a Mexican holiday celebrated every year on 2nd November).
 We follow the life of pre-teen and aspiring musician Miguel, who runs away from home in search of his great-grandfather.
-He ends up entering the netherworld, a classic wrong turn situation.
+He ends up entering the netherworld, a classic wrong-turn situation.
 Then begins a neon-colored fiesta featuring traditional Mexican imagery and music.
-It’s a fast-paced, multi-colored and vibrant escapade which will leave you with a smile on your face, and maybe even some tears if you’re the sentimental type.
+It’s a fast-paced, multi-colored and vibrant escapade that will leave you with a smile on your face, and maybe even some tears if you’re the sentimental type.